History of rail transportation in the United States: Signalling and communications

 Hall disc signals were used in block signal systems beginning in the 1870s.

-Early forms of American railroad signaling and communication were virtually non-existent; the railroads initially managed their train operations using timetables.
+Early forms of American railroad signalling and communication were virtually non-existent; the railroads initially managed their train operations using timetables.
 However, there was no means of timely communication between engineers and dispatchers, and occasionally two trains inadvertently would be sent on a collision course, or "cornfield meet."
 With the advent of the telegraph in the 1840s, more-sophisticated systems were developed that allowed the dissemination of alterations to the timetable, known as train orders.
 These orders temporarily overrode the timetable, allowing the rescheduling and cancellation or addition of trains.
 The earliest recorded use of train orders was by the Erie Railroad in 1851.

 The development of the electrical track circuit in the 1870s led to the use of systems of block signals, which improved the railroads' safety, speed and efficiency.
 Mechanical interlockings, which prevented conflicting movements at rail junctions and crossings, were also introduced in the U.S. in the 1870s, after their initial development in Britain.
 By the mid-20th century railroads had begun replacing mechanical interlockings with electronic interlocking systems.

 The Rail Safety Improvement Act of 2008 strengthened several aspects of railroad safety.
 Most notable is a requirement for installation of positive train control technology on most of the US railroad network.
 The technology was operational on all required railroads in 2020.